 Neutral density filters can help videographers use a wider range of settings in bright conditions while polarizers control reflections and boost the color of the sky.
 Tiffen says the filters are designed with glass designed for 4K definition along with coatings to reduce scratches, repel water, and cut reflection.

-The, with the six-filter kit selling for $80.
+The three filter kit retails for $50, with the six-filter kit selling for $80.

 PolarPro’s new variable neutral density filters are designed for high-resolution cameras